 Overclocking basically does, it increases the rate of speed of changing values.
 The more speed the faster will be in games and application.

 Do you need an Overclocking CPU?

 Well, It’s to gain extra performance in any application.
 There could be multiple reasons for overclocking.
 This could be the time it takes to open Photoshop or maybe it’s in games and then its frames per second.

 The main thing to remember is that there are lots of different components in your computer and they’re all strained in a different situation.
 So overclocking your processor might help in workloads or in games.

-For overclocking you need such a motherboard which allows overclocking.
-And of course, a unlock CPU.
+For overclocking the CPU you need such a motherboard which allows overclocking.
+And of course, an unlocked CPU.
 Intel and AMD both are capable of overclocking.
-But only Intel’s K series and AMD’s all Ryzen desktop processor can be overclocked.
+But only Intel’s K series and AMD’s all Ryzen desktop processors can be overclocked.

 Overclocking a CPU is pretty straightforward, it’s simple, it’s mainstream.
 But it does carry some element of risk and ultimately will probably void your warranty of your CPU.
 If something goes wrong you could damage some of your hardware.

 Overclocking require more power.
 As we add more power we’re also generating more heat, which can ultimately destroy your CPU.
-If the temperature hit 100 degrees your computer’s in trouble.
-So make sure you have a proper cooling system in your PC.
+If the temperature hits 100 degrees your computer’s in trouble.
+So make sure you have a proper cooling system inside your PC.
 Liquid cooling would be much better.